 A great alternative to tanning for Vitamin D is to purchase or use a sun lamp designed to provide Vitamin D.

-I’ve heard good things about Sperti brand Sunlamp.
 The lamp allows you to conveniently provide your body with Vitamin D from home for just 5 minutes every other day.
-The price isn’t too bad, and the company is quite knowledgeable on the topic and their product.
+The price is affordable more many, they do offer sales, and/or you can save up for one.

 Sperti also sells a unit that treats psoriasis.

 In the meantime, tanning at a local salon is very affordable and easy to weave into one’s schedule.

 - Drink plenty of water before and after tanning.